 One of the Boston area’s best independent bookstores, Brookline Booksmith has been a Coolidge Corner institution since it opened in 1961.
 The well-stocked shelves, featuring the latest best sellers alongside graphic novels and literary classics, make it a reader’s delight.
-The staff is helpful and will provide recommendations for shoppers looking for a great read.
+The staff is incredibly knowledgeable and is happy to provide recommendations for shoppers looking for a great read or the perfect gift.
 The lower level, the Used Book Cellar, has a generous selection of used, reasonably priced books.
+The store recently underwent a 4,000-square-foot expansion and now features a café and a larger selection of gifts.
 It frequently hosts readings and book signings featuring popular authors, as well as monthly book clubs and weekly story-time events for kids.

 289 Harvard St.

-Across from the Coolidge Corner Theatre, Otto has a reputation for pizzas that combine unorthodox flavors and ingredients, among them spicy pulled pork and scallion; sriracha chicken and avocado; buffalo cauliflower, scallion, and blue cheese; and butternut squash, ricotta, and cranberries.
+Located across from the Coolidge Corner Theatre, Otto has a reputation for pizzas that combine unorthodox flavors and ingredients, among them spicy pulled pork and scallion; sriracha chicken and avocado; buffalo cauliflower, scallion, and blue cheese; and butternut squash, ricotta, and cranberries.
 The results are surprisingly delicious pizzas.
 The Portland, Maine–based chain is best known for its mashed potato, bacon, and scallion pizza, named one of Food Network’s 50 best pizzas in the country.
-There’s also a selection of craft beers and wine.
+There’s also a selection of craft beers and wine for dine-in customers.
 A few sidewalk tables are available for dining outdoors.

 The Coolidge Corner Theatre